 Sectigo publishes CRLs to allow relying parties to verify a digital signature made using a Sectigo issued digital certificate.
-Each CRL contains entries for all revoked un-expired certificates issued and is valid for 24 hours.
+Each CRL contains entries for all revoked un-expired certificates issued.
 Sectigo issues a new CRL every 24 hours by default or within 6 hours if a certificate has been revoked.
 All expired CRLs are archived (as described in section 3.4 of this CPS) for a period of 15 years or longer if applicable.
 For revoked qualified certificates, Sectigo will maintain certificate information on CRLs for at least 20 years.